Find Grad Schools

 Craft Artist Employment Estimates

-In the United States, there were 12,500 jobs for Craft Artist in 2016.
+There were about 12,500 jobs for Craft Artist in 2016 (in the United States).
 New jobs are being produced at a rate of 4.8% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Craft Artist by 2026.
-There will be an estimated 1,100 positions for Craft Artist per year.
+Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.

 undefined